Alday family murders: Retrials and resentencing

-Isaacs' retrial took place in Perry, Georgia, in Houston County, in January 1988.
+Carl Isaacs' retrial took place in Perry, Georgia, in Houston County, in January 1988.
 Isaacs' retrial gained significant amounts of press and controversy, to the point of local police worrying about the potential threat of Isaacs being subjected to extrajudicial punishment.
 Isaacs' retrial also featured heightened security.
 Billy Isaacs once again served as a primary witness, with testimony recounting the murders in detail.
 Carl Isaacs was again convicted of the six murders and sentenced to death.

 Coleman's retrial took place in 1988 in DeKalb County, Georgia, which is located hundreds of miles away from Seminole County.
 Judge Hugh Lawson was the presiding judge.
 On May 2, Coleman's jury again convicted him of six counts of murder.
 When it came to sentencing, jurors later reported that their votes were split on each of the six murder charges.
 Most favored imposing a death sentence for Ned Alday's murder, while there was an even split in their votes for the murders of Jimmy, Mary, and Aubrey Alday.
 After over 34 hours of deliberation, Judge Lawson determined that Coleman's jury was hung on all six murder charges' sentences and enforced six consecutive life sentences, as a life sentence was automatic in the event that a jury could not unanimously agree on the death penalty.
 Coleman would be eligible for parole in 15 years.

 Dungee was the last of the three death-sentenced men to receive a retrial, to take place in Columbus, Georgia, but proceedings concluded in mid-July 1988 when Dungee pleaded guilty to all charges against him.
 Two days prior, prosecutors had announced they were prohibited from seeking another death sentence against Dungee due to his intellectual disabilities, as Georgia had passed a law earlier in 1988 to protect inmates with "significantly sub-average general intellectual functioning" from being sentenced to death.
 After Dungee pleaded guilty, his trial judge imposed six life sentences, three running consecutively, with the understanding between both Dungee's lawyers and the prosecution being that he would likely never be paroled.